school510587/BrlIMEHelper/readme.md

 5. If no composed character is spoken after composition completion, then IME may get stuck by unreasonable (phonetic) input.

 ## Issues and ways of development

 - Known bugs:
     * NVDA braille does not reflect immediately as user input in "Braille Keys" and "Ignored Keys" edit controls.
     * Under some circumstances, the addon cannot successfully update the user configuration.
+    * The general input mode does not work in Chrome LINE.
 - Possible improvements in the future:
     * Allow users to customize the default state of the addon.
     * Allow users to customize dot patterns of symbols, and/or to load dot patterns from braille translation tables.